Ayyanaruto/Emaily/README.md

 * This is a basic installation guide.
 You may need to adjust the steps based on your specific environment.
 * Feel free to contribute to the project by creating pull requests on GitHub.

-We hope this helps you get started with BookChat!
+We hope this helps you get started with Emaily!